John Stephen Cummins

-John Stephen Cummins (born March 3, 1928) is an American prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Oakland in California from 1977 to 2003 and as an auxiliary bishop of the Diocese of Sacramento in California from 1974 to 1977.
+John Stephen Cummins (March 3, 1928 – December 3, 2024) was an American Catholic prelate who served as bishop of Oakland in California from 1977 to 2003 and as an auxiliary bishop of the Diocese of Sacramento in California from 1974 to 1977.

 Biography

 Early life and education

-John Cummins was born on March 3, 1928, in Berkeley, California to Michael and Mary (née Connolly) Cummins, Irish immigrants.
+John Cummins was born on March 3, 1928, in Berkeley, California, to Michael and Mary (née Connolly) Cummins, Irish immigrants.
 His brother Bernard Cummins was a priest who served as superintendent of schools in the Archdiocese of San Francisco.